blabla1337/skf-flask/skf/markdown/knowledge_base/155-knowledge_base--Submit_forms_pattern--.md

 ## Description:

-Whenever a user can submit a form in your system you should consider implementing the following defense mechanism in order to ensure high level security.
+Whenever a user can submit a form in your system you should consider implementing the following defense mechanism in order to ensure high-level security.

 1. Single user input validation controls and Audit logs
 2. CSRF tokens